A Green Acres History

-Dating from 1860, James is the sixth generation of his family to carry on business in the town starting with M J O’Connor his Great, Great Grandfather, who set up Frank O’Connor & Co Ltd at 54 North Main Street Wexford, trading as Bakers, Grocers and Confectioners.
+Dating from 1860, James is the sixth generation of his family to carry on business in the town.
+It started with M J O’Connor his Great, Great Grandfather, who set up Frank O’Connor & Co Ltd at 54 North Main Street Wexford, trading as Bakers, Grocers and Confectioners.

-“a character in a town of character’ and went on to say that …….for Wexford, perhaps because it lies out in its own corner of Ireland, not on the way to anywhere or from anywhere, has cultivated down the centuries a strongly independent outlook.
+“a character in a town of character” and went on to say that …….”for Wexford, perhaps because it lies out in its own corner of Ireland, not on the way to anywhere or from anywhere, has cultivated down the centuries a strongly independent outlook.
 The very aspect of its narrow streets is a reminder of its history; here have lived and fought the Viking and the Norman, the Cromwellian and the Irish Rebel.
-Like the country behind it, it is a “warm” town with an air of busy prosperity.
+Like the country behind it, it is a warm town with an air of busy prosperity”.

-Fåilte go loch Garman
+Fåilte go loch Garman (Welcome to Wexford).